coatespt/cursor-twitter/SESSION_NOTES.md

 If any changes seem to involve multiple threads, be sure to get my agreement before doing anything.
 Anytime there thread safety constructs like mutex, etc., always check.
 We keep getting into trouble with unnecessary and incorrect thread complexity.

+Apparently you are under the impression that I want happy sunny output.
+No!
+Be as critical as possible.

 # Input and Output

 The input available for development purposes is two weeks of the decahose (about 500 Tweets/second.)
 It consists of JSON-formatted Tweets in files that have the file order encoded in the filenames as Unix start and end times.
 The files are about five minutes of Tweets at about 500 Tweets/second.
 The original files are unpacked into uncompressed CSV files.